QuteBits/csgo-making-skins-guide/README.md

         - `phongintensity`: 5
         - `pearlescent`: 0

 Also **always play with how your skin reflects light** (`phongexponent` / `phongintensity` / `pearlescent`).
-Various skin makers suggest one or good values but I have a feeling there are lots more combinations that work for different designs.
+Various skin makers suggest one or two good value sets but I strongly feel there are a lot more combinations that work well for different designs.
 For our s1mple skin I settled down on `150 / 100 / 2.0`.
 If you do the same you should see something like this:

 ![](img/params-hello.png)